Long Beach State Athletics Director Vic Cegles Named I-AAA Under Armour Athletics Director of the Year

 Primary donors Glen and Debbie Bickerstaff were also honored at the event.

 2011-12 was a record year at Long Beach State

 Long Beach State has excelled both on the playing fields and in the classroom under Cegles' leadership.
-Academically, for the fourth consecutive year all NCAA sponsored teams at Long Beach State scored above the required 925 on the Academic Progress Rate (APR), the only California State University to do so four straight years, and 311 student athletes were recognized as "academic all-stars" by achieving a 3.0 grade point average for the fall or spring semesters.
-Nineteen student athletes earned a 4.0 GPA and 50 earned a place on the President's List with a 3.75 GPA or better, with 61 placing on the Dean's List with a GPA between 3.5 and 3.74.
+For the ninth consecutive year all NCAA sponsored teams at Long Beach State scored above the required 925 on the Academic Progress Rate (APR), the only California State University to do so under the four-year standard, and 83 student-athletes were recognized as Academic All-Conference honorees after meeting competition and academic standards, most often a 3.2 cumulative GPA.

 Cegles has reorganized and refocused the entire administrative staff, and also negotiated new contract extensions for men's basketball coach Dan Monson and women's volleyball coach Brian Gimmillaro.
-During his tenure, Cegles has also hired eight new head coaches in softball, water polo, men's and women's golf, men's and women's basketball, and baseball with the Dirtbags' Troy Buckley being the newest head coach hired.
+During his tenure, Cegles has also hired nine new head coaches in softball, water polo, men's and women's golf, men's and women's basketball, and baseball.

 From 2003-06 Cegles was the associate athletics director at Temple University where he directed athletics fundraising, marketing and promotions, sponsorship and ticket sales while planning an athletics capital campaign with university development.

 Previously he was vice president of business development for Gaylord Sports Management in Scottsdale, Ariz., after serving 16 years at Arizona State University in athletic development and external affairs.
 He ultimately served as the lead senior associate athletic director for external affairs in his final two years at ASU.